-Google Surveys offers three panels of respondents:
+Google Surveys offers two panels of respondents:

 - Internet users reading content on a network of web publisher sites using Google Opinion Rewards for Publishers.

 - App users engaging with AdMob rewarded ads shown on app publishers.